View Undergraduate Research & Creative Activity at the Statesboro Campus

 History Matters: an Undergraduate Journal of Historical Research is an electronic journal published annually by the department of history at Appalachian State University.
 Check again soon for an updated submission deadline.

 The Vanderbilt Historical Review is a student run, undergraduate history journal.
 The Review strives to provide a forum that is dedicated to facilitating dialogue on topics relating to history and historiography.
 Working closely with the history honor society, Phi Alpha Theta, we showcase the exceptional work of students through our academic journal and shorter articles on our blog.
-The submission deadline for the Fall 2017 issue is September 30th, 2017.

 Criminal Justice, Society and Political Science